Tax-Free Savings Account

 Benefits of a Questrade TFSA

 - No annual account fee.
-No opening or closing fees.
+No opening fees.

 - Hold both Canadian and U.S. dollars in the account at the same time.